melsimpson1023/gemstone_web/README.md

+Technologies used: HTML, JavaScript, css, AJAX, and jquery

 1. initialized git repository
 2. created auth folder and gemstone folder
 3. created and api.js, events.js, and ui.js in both directories